-Make sure you know your strengths beforehand and be prepared to discuss examples to provide evidence you have those strengths.
+Ensure you know your strengths beforehand and be prepared to discuss examples to provide evidence you have those strengths.
 Use engaging, action-packed real success stories to build credibility.
-You can then easily relate your strengths to the company needs.
+You can then easily relate your strengths to the company’s needs.

-At the end of the job interview, make a positive comment about the meeting and indicate your enthusiasm about the position.
+At the end of the job interview, make a positive comment about the meeting and indicate your enthusiasm.
 After this summary, ask a question to generate some feedback, such as:

-“Can you tell me if my qualifications, skills, and strengths match your company needs, as I believe they do?”
+“Can you tell me if my qualifications, skills, and strengths match your company’s needs, as I believe they do?”

 “What is the next step to contribute my efforts and enthusiasm to your business?”